Catfish grow big, really big!

 The action of a rod will generally describe how the bend in the rod is formed and how fast the rod blank will spring at the top.

-A slow action rod will start to bend much lower down the rod blank near the reel seat.
+A slow-action rod will start to bend much lower down the rod blank near the reel seat.
 These types of rods are generally used for casting very long distances.
-That distance however is at the expensive of sensitivity.
+That distance however is at the expense of sensitivity.

 But, it does this usually at the expense of casting distance

 When choosing a good pole the length is actually quite important.